Multipurpose Text Processing Tools

 # you can re-arrange and invert the conditions to create other combinations

-# for example, exclude ending match
+# for example, exclude the ending match

 $ awk '/start/{f=1} /end/{f=0} f' uniform.txt